Intermediate·2 min read

 The status lifecycle

-1. Open — newly created, unreviewed.
+1. To do — newly created, unreviewed.

-2. In progress — accepted and assigned.
+2. In progress — accepted and being worked on.

-3. Resolved — fixed, awaiting verification.
+3. In review — fixed, awaiting verification.

-4. Closed — verified or won’t-fix.
+4. Done — verified and closed.

 Triage in three passes

-1. Sort by environment
+1. Cluster by device

 2. Set priority